2nd presidential debate will be virtual, Trump says 'I'm not going to waste my time'

 President Donald Trump and Democratic rival Joe Biden are now scheduled to participate in next week's town hall-style debate from remote locations, the Commission on Presidential Debates announced Thursday.

-Yet Trump's campaign quickly responded, saying he will not participate in the Oct.
-15 debate and hold a rally instead.
+Yet Trump's campaign quickly responded, saying he will not attend the Oct.
+15 debate and plans to hold a rally instead.

-Speaking on Fox Business after the announcement, the president said he would not take part in a virtual debate.

 "I'm not going to waste my time on a virtual debate.
-That is not what with debating is all about," he said.
+That is not what with debating is all about," the president told Fox Business.
 "You sit behind a computer and do a debate, it's ridiculous."

 The campaign statement called the move "pathetic" and "a sad excuse to bail out Joe Biden."